davidraleigh/davidraleigh.github.io/_posts/2014-12-18-solving-merge-conflicts-with-gui-goodness.md

 ---
 layout: post
-description: Solving git Merge Conflicts with a GUI Tool like diffmerge or sublime
+description: Solving git Merge Conflicts with .gitconfig and a GUI Tool like diffmerge or sublime
 title: Solving git Merge Conflicts with a GUI Tool
 ---